mobi-css/mobi.css/site/docs.md

 ### `container`

-A `container` contains all of your content, one page should have only one `container`.
+A `container` contains all of your contents, one page should have only one `container`.
 In most cases, `container` is the child of `body`.

 On a mobile device (with width less than 768px), `container` will fill entire width of screen.

-Otherwise, `container` will have a static width and aligned to the center of the screen.
-So it won't break your design for mobile, Looks like you are viewing mobile pages on desktop.
+Otherwise, `container` will have a fixed width and aligned to the center of the screen.
+So it won't break your design for mobile.
+Looks like you are viewing mobile pages on desktop.

 <div class="paragraph site-example">
   <img alt="layout" src="img/layout.jpg"/>